Triumph Motor Company: Triumph Motor Company (1930-1944)

-Standard Triumph
+Standard Triumph (1944-1960)

 In November 1944 what was left of the Triumph Motor Company and the Triumph trade name were bought by the Standard Motor Company and a subsidiary "Triumph Motor Company (1945) Limited" was formed with production transferred to Standard's factory at Canley, on the outskirts of Coventry.
 Triumph's new owners had been supplying engines to Jaguar and its predecessor company since 1938.
 After an argument between Standard-Triumph managing director, Sir John Black, and William Lyons, the creator and owner of Jaguar, Black's objective in acquiring the rights to the name and the remnants of the bankrupt Triumph business was to build a car to compete with the soon to be launched post-war Jaguars.

 The pre-war Triumph models were not revived and in 1946 a new range of Triumphs was announced, starting with the Triumph Roadster.
 The Roadster had an aluminium body because steel was in short supply and surplus aluminium from aircraft production was plentiful.
 The same engine was used for the 1800 Town and Country saloon, later named the Triumph Renown, which was notable for the styling chosen by Standard-Triumph's managing director Sir John Black.
 A similar style was also used for the subsequent Triumph Mayflower light saloon.
 All three of these models prominently sported the "globe" badge that had been used on pre-war models.
 When Sir John was forced to retire from the company this range of cars was discontinued without being replaced directly, sheet aluminium having by now become a prohibitively expensive alternative to sheet steel for most auto-industry purposes.

 In the early 1950s it was decided to use the Triumph name for sporting cars and the Standard name for saloons and in 1953 the Triumph TR2 was initiated, the first of the TR series of sports cars that were produced until 1981.
 Curiously, the TR2 had a Standard badge on its front and the Triumph globe on its hubcaps.

 Standard had been making a range of small saloons named the Standard Eight and Ten, and had been working on their replacements.
 The success of the TR range meant that Triumph was considered a more marketable name than Standard, and the new car was introduced in 1959 as the Triumph Herald.
 The last Standard car to be made in the UK was replaced in 1963 by the Triumph 2000.